apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-oembed/README.md

 Also see the [oembetter](https://www.npmjs.com/package/oembetter) npm module and the [oembed](http://oembed.com/) documentation.

-Sites to be embedded need to be whitelisted, to avoid XSS attacks.
-Many widely trusted sites are already whitelisted.
+Sites to be embedded need to be added to the `safeList`, to avoid XSS attacks.
+Many widely trusted sites are already on the list.
+This is troue even when falling back to Open Graph, because of port scanning risks.

-Your `whitelist` option is concatenated with `oembetter`'s standard whitelist, plus wufoo.com, infogr.am, and slideshare.net.
+Your `safeList` option is concatenated with `oembetter`'s standard list, plus wufoo.com, infogr.am, and slideshare.net.

 Your `endpoints` option is concatenated with `oembetter`'s standard endpoints list.